 Even though it is known for its USA-Made laser engravers, the website also has an exclusive section, called the ‘Sample Club.’
 There are as many as 170 designs available for download.

 These templates and can be downloaded in multiple formats like AI, PDF, CDR, and EPS.
-The vector files are truly optimized and can be used to engrave in a variety of materials.
-Acrylic, wood, MDF, and glass for instance.

-if you own an Epilog laser, this would be the ideal website to visit for vector files because they are specially made for their own machines.
+If you own an Epilog laser, this would be the ideal website to visit for vector files because they are specially made for their own machines.

 How to detect if an image is a vector file?